ActiveCampaign/postmark-gem/README.md

 ## Tests

 The [integration tests](https://github.com/ActiveCampaign/postmark-gem/tree/main/spec/integration) currently use a real  test email address, configured via `POSTMARK_CI_RECIPIENT`.
-The credentials for it can be found in the internal 1password vault under `Postmark - [Programming Language] - Client Library - Account`.
+The credentials for it can be found in the internal 1password vault under `Postmark - Ruby - Client Library - Account`.

 ## Copyright